 The Ethanol Fireplace Or The Electric Fireplace – Which One Is Right For You?

-Ethanol and electric fireplaces are both great alternatives to the traditional wood and gas options.
+Ethanol and electric fireplaces are both great alternatives to traditional wood and gas options.
 Neither electric nor ethanol fireplaces require a flue or vent making them a great alternative choice.
 This means that either option can work well within the home.
 That being said, at times it can be hard to know which model is right for your needs.
 That is why I am going to make a comparison of these two fireplace options and give you a helping hand in making a good choice.

 To keep things clear and concise I will walk you through the good and the bad of each option.